The Scientist

 How does The Scientist level up to the next stage?+

 Turn your best experiments into reusable systems: You've accumulated real knowledge about what works.
-The next step is systematising it into processes others could follow — that's the jump from experimenter to craftsperson.
+The next step is systematising it into processes others could follow.
+That's the jump from experimenter to craftsperson.
 Stop optimising and start shipping: The scientist's trap is infinite refinement.
 Set a quality threshold, and when you hit it, ship.
-Done beats perfect — and shipping generates new experimental data.
+Done beats perfect, and shipping generates new experimental data.
 Use AI to help run your experiments: Use Claude to analyse your prompt test results, generate new hypotheses, and document findings.
-Meta-experimentation — using AI to improve your AI research — accelerates everything.
+Meta-experimentation (using AI to improve your AI research) accelerates everything.